TomasCavataio/RS-HIS/README.md

 password: userpassword123456789

-Here you can a short demo:
+Here you can see a short demo:

 ![Gif Demo](demoHIS.gif)